 Holiday has deep roots around the world

-Today, tree lovers mark the day in all 50 states after President Richard Nixon issued a proclamation designating the last Friday of April 1970 as National Arbor Day.
-Dozens of countries celebrate similar holidays.
-This year in the United States, Arbor Day is on April 28.
-Arbor Day Foundation lists nearly 200 events nationwide such as tree plantings, tree care workshops, and festivals.
+Tree lovers now mark the day in all 50 states, after President Richard Nixon issued a proclamation designating the last Friday of April as National Arbor Day.
+This year, the Arbor Day Foundation lists nearly 200 events nationwide, such as tree plantings, tree care workshops, and festivals.

 At Save the Redwoods League, we celebrate trees every day.
 Trees store carbon, clean water, control floods and erosion, support diverse plants and animals, and provide important places for education, recreation, inspiration, and cultural connections.